 Malware is short for “malicious software.”
 It’s a general term that refers to any type of software that can damage your device or steal information from it without your knowledge.
 Malware is a broad term that refers to any type of software or code used to disrupt the operation of an electronic device.
 It can be used for good or bad purposes, but most often it’s used for malicious reasons like stealing your personal information or accessing your device remotely.

 Malware is a term used to describe a wide range of malicious software that can be installed on your computer or smartphone.
 Malware can include viruses, worms, Trojans and spyware.
 Most malware is designed to steal personal data or money from the device owner.

-Malware attack is a huge threat to people using Android phones.
+Android phone malware attack is a huge threat to people.
 According to the ThreatMetrix Mobile Threat Report, one out of every three mobile devices worldwide is infected with malware.
-Malware attacks can have far-reaching consequences for users and their data, but they’re also easy to prevent by taking simple security precautions.
-Malware is certainly a problem for Android users, but it’s not the only one.
-Before we look at some common ways that malware can infect an Android device, let us first see what makes an Android phone vulnerable to malware attacks.
+Malware attacks can have far-reaching consequences for users and their data, but they’re also easy to prevent by taking simple security precautions. android phone malware attack is certainly a problem, but it’s not the only one.
+Before we look at some common ways that malware can infect an Android device, let us first see what makes an Android phone vulnerable to malware attacks

 The open nature of Android means that many apps can be downloaded from third-party sources rather than Google Play Store.
 This allows users to install apps that may not have gone through the same security checks as those on Google’s official store; they could contain malicious code.